Portland ranks as a medium-DSCR-friendliness market with medium growth dynamics, sitting in the Northeast region of the country.

 Portland has meaningful multi-unit inventory including SFR, 2-4 unit.
 Multi-unit DSCR pricing typically runs comparable to SFR with minor DSCR ratio adjustments.

-Top DSCR lenders for Portland
+DSCR lenders active in Portland

 Renovo Financial is the largest Chicago-based hard money lender.
 Founded 2011, they've closed thousands of loans across the Midwest and have particularly deep penetration in Chicago, Indianapolis, and Milwaukee.
 Strong relationships with the local broker community make them a default first-call for many Chicago investors.